minwiley/Parasites/README.md

 ## Project 2: (Babesiosis, Cryptosporidiosis, Cyclosporiasis, Giardiasis, Malaria, and Trichinellosis)
-### Infectious Diseases and Conditions caused by parasitic infection in United States as reported by the CDC NNDSS or
-What’s Eating you
+### Infectious Diseases and Conditions caused by parasitic infection in United States as reported by the CDC NNDSS or What’s Eating you <br>
 By Melinda Wiley, Patricia Escalante, Yanjun Zhou

 The George Washington University Data Analytics and Data Visualization Boot Camp